kklasmeier/pixil-led-matrix/docs/INSTALL.md

 ## Hardware Requirements

 - **Raspberry Pi**: Model 4 recommended (Model 3B+ also works well)
-- **RGB LED Matrix**: 64x64, 64x32 RGB LED matrix panel or other matrix configuration
+- **RGB LED Matrix**: 64x64 RGB LED matrix panel (other sizes like 64x32 will work but may require configuration adjustments)
 - **Power Supply**: 5V power supply with sufficient amperage for your matrix
-  - For a 64x64 matrix at full brightness, a 4-5A supply is recommended
+  - For a 64x64 matrix at full brightness, a 5A supply is recommended
-- **Cables & Connectors**: As required by your specific matrix
+- **Adafruit RGB Matrix Bonnet** (Recommended): Makes connecting your matrix to the Raspberry Pi simple and reliable
-- **Adafruit RGB Matrix Bonnet for Raspberry Pi**: Optimal, but makes it a whole lot easier to connect your matrix to your raspberry pi.
-It has an easy setup process to install the underlying RGBMatrix lib.
+- **Optional**: IDC cable if your matrix isn't directly attachable to the bonnet

 ## Software Requirements